flashlightministries/oilforlight/_posts/2016-03-16-scoffers-claim-lizard-predates-creation.md

 The researchers who wrote this paper estimate that the skull they found is 250 million years old, 40,000 times older than creation.
 How did these wise men estimate the age of the lizard dog to be so old?

-"An Induan to early Olenekian (Lower Triassic) age is inferred for the Sanga do Cabral Formation based on the presence of Procolophon trigoniceps, and comparisons with the coeval Lystrosaurus Assemblage Zone of the South African Karoo."
+> An Induan to early Olenekian (Lower Triassic) age is inferred for the Sanga do Cabral Formation based on the presence of Procolophon trigoniceps, and comparisons with the coeval Lystrosaurus Assemblage Zone of the South African Karoo.

 Consider the keyword "inferred."
 There are a few inferences embedded in that quote, inferences based on theory upon theory, upon layers of circumstantial evidence.
 They suffer from the fallacy of uniformitarianism, the belief that natural phenomena have always behaved as they do now.